vaadin-miki/super-fields/README.md

 ## Overview

-This is a collection of hopefully useful Vaadin 14 and 23+ components, grouped into several sub-projects:
+This is a collection of hopefully useful Vaadin 14 and 23+ components, grouped into several subprojects:
 * `superfields` are various input components;
 * `demo-v23` contains an app for Vaadin 23+ that shows all components - [see the demo online](https://demo.unforgiven.pl/superfields/) or run it yourself with `mvn package jetty:run`